Students’ experience and perception of skills development – are we helping or hindering or just misplacing our efforts to engage students?

 Session Outline

 This presentation will outline work over the last six months at the University of Bristol exploring how students engage with skills development.
 To what extent do they see it as a curricular, co-curricular or extracurricular activity?
-Underpinning this is the hope to better understand how students engage with the support and opportunities provided by the University, eg. through personal tutoring, and if they don’t, why not?
+Underpinning this is the hope to better understand how students engage with the support and opportunities provided by the University, for example, through personal tutoring, and if they don’t, why not?

 Learning Outcomes